newline-lab/20810209/docs/source/lab1.rst

 Creating a Subscriber
 ####

-As before create from commandline a new file, named *subscriber.cpp*.
+Let's create from command line a new file, named *subscriber.cpp*.
 Here's the template file you can use:

 .. code-block:: cpp